How to use Email Marketing in 2019 – Step by Step Guide

 Email deliverability rate is the percentage that shows how many email subscribers you reached with your campaign.
 I know that it sounds crazy but a lot of your emails end up somewhere between you and your subscriber.
 There is a majority of factors like spam filters, bounces and etc.

 You can increase your deliverability rate by constantly taking care of your email subscriber list.
-In ConvertKit you can simply ask if your cold subscribers are still interested in staying in the list.
+In ConvertKit you can simply ask if your cold subscribers are still interested in staying on the list.

 Email open rate